Ircama/hostp2pd/README.md

 device_type=6-0050F204-1                                # (Network Infrastructure / AP)
-config_methods=keypad                                   # keypad uses a fixed password on UNIX, which is asked from a keypad popped up on the Android devices p2p_go_intent=15                                        # force UNIX to become a P2P-GO (Group Owner) persistent_reconnect=1                                  # allow reconnecting to a persistent group without asking a password p2p_go_ht40=1                                           # Optional: use HT40 channel bandwidth (300 Mbps) when operating as GO (instead of 144.5Mbps). country=<country ID>                                    # Use your country code here
+config_methods=keypad                                   # keypad uses a fixed password on UNIX, which is asked from a keypad popped up on the Android devices p2p_go_intent=15                                        # force UNIX to become a P2P-GO (Group Owner) persistent_reconnect=1                                  # allow reconnecting to a persistent group without user acknowledgement p2p_go_ht40=1                                           # Optional: use HT40 channel bandwidth (300 Mbps) when operating as GO (instead of 144.5Mbps). country=<country ID>                                    # Use your country code here